An Introduction to MongoDB — SitePoint

 The

 exampledb isn’t in the list because we need to insert at least one document into the database.
-To insert a document, you can do
+To insert a document, you can use

 db.COLLECTION_NAME.insertOne({"key":"value"}).
 Here’s an example:

-> db.users.insertOne({'name':'Bob'})
+> db.users.insertOne({name: "Bob"})

 {